CriticalBlue/demo-approov-io-traefik/README.md

 ## DOMAIN DNS SETUP

-Before starting the setup a domain needs to be set-ed to point at the EC2 instance.
+Before starting the setup a domain needs to be set to point at the EC2 instance.

 For example if the `demo.example.com` is used, then each backend added will use it as their base domain.
 So when adding a backend for the python shapes api you give it the domain in the likes of `python-shapes.demo.example.com`, and for nodejs `nodejs-shapes.demo.example.com`.